jungnitz/eggmock/README.md

 This will create two files:
 - `in.dot` contains the logic network that was passed from mockturtle to egg
 - `out.dot` contains the rewritten logic network

-## Notes

-- make sure to run a release build when measuring performance
-- *eggmock* currently does not guarantee to be memory leak free in program runs that involve panics or exceptions